protocolguild/documentation/docs/5-initial-pilot.md

-# 5. Initial Pilot - Q1 2022
+# 5. Initial Pilot - 2022

 ## 5.1 Before Launch

 Before launch, there are a number of tasks that should be completed or otherwise well maintained.
 These include:

-- verifying the Astrodrop contracts and frontend on testnet
+- verifying the 0xSplits contracts and frontend on testnet
 - onboarding as many eligible Members through the process we have bootstrapped
 - broadcasting the intent of the Protocol Guild to the broader community and potential sponsors, getting a precommitment of funds where possible
 - refining the governance process, which is inclusive of curating potential members, deliberating about potential members, and onboarding